darraghoriordan/darragh-oriordan-com/src/pages/2019/12/02/refactoring-to-patterns-csharp/index.md

 I had a new junior engineer ask how best to tackle something like this.
 Here is what I told them.

 - Hungarian notation is hard to read, the prefix has no value in a strongly typed language, the actual type drifts from the original prefix over time.
 We should remove the prefixes.
 - Using Area and Area2 do not tell us what they are actually used for.
 Why is 2 different from the original one?
-We should name these properly.
+We should name these properly if we can.
 - There is repetition in the sanitization.
 We should prevent this.
 - It's difficult to test long conditionals.
 We should make it easier to test.
 - It's difficult for a new dev to understand and modify this code.
 We should always make it easy to modify the code.
 - Because the conditionals are different, all of these might run but they all assign to the same variable.
-We should make it so that only one of these will run.
+It doesn't matter too much here because it's just assignments but we should make it so that only one of these will run as a matter of good practice.

 ```csharp
 pubic partial class MovementMain: Page